PHP-ETL - Understand the ETL

 - FileExtractedItem

-- An item that is generated after an operation has finished reading a file.
-It signals that the file has been processed and can be archived or deleted.
+- An item that is generated after an operation has finished reading a local file (e.g.

 - An item that is generated after data has been written to a file.
 It signals that the file is ready to be moved or used by other processes.

-- Flysystem
+'default'.
+See Flavor. - Flysystem

 - A file storage library for PHP that provides a unified interface for working with different file systems, such as local storage, FTP, and cloud storage.